rmsk2/Hello_Foenix256_Jr/README.md

 ### About colours in text mode

 For your convenience the following table gives the colour codes used in text mode.
 Any of the 16 colours can appear either as background or foreground color.
-The lower 4 bit of a colour code specifiy the backround colour the upper 4 bit set the foreground colour.
+The lower 4 bit of a colour code specifiy the background colour the upper 4 bit set the foreground colour.

 | Colour code | Colour |
 |-|-|